labcontrol-data/MagLev/README.md

 `maincode.cc` is the source code of Arduino Uno used in the laboratory.

-For more details about the experimental data, as long as the corresponding academic publications, please visit [the project page](http://www.anvargas.com/blog).
+For more details about the experimental data, as long as the academic publication  ["Semi-Active Magnetic Levitation System for Education"](https://www.mdpi.com/2076-3417/11/12/5330), please visit [the project page](http://www.anvargas.com/blog).

 Installation